cdincer/Imagination/README.md

 - Made with Visual Studio Code 2022 on Windows, using sqlite for database, Entity Framework for ORM.
 - docker-compose up -- build to start the main service.
-- dotnet run --project tools/Imagination -- to send the test out files.
+- dotnet run --project tools/Imagination -- to send out test files.
 - Or just use postman with a default POST request at "http://localhost:5000/convert" and send a image file with extensions jpg or png.
 - Those Images extensions previously mentioned are rules in Configuration/FileRules.json,